planetsolaris/keep-emerson-open/index.md

 ## Accessibility and Safety

 - Emerson is not in a major thoroughfare like 700 East so students are not playing by busy roads or having to cross 6-car lane traffic to get to/from school.
-- Emerson still serves a lot of students in the neighborhood and a lot of parents in the community bike or walk their kids to/from school (some, out of necessity).
+- Emerson still serves a lot of students in the neighborhood and the students bike or walk to/from school with their parents/caregivers.
 - Redistricting of the children in Emerson’s boundaries will mean further walking distances, either across busy 700 East or up difficult hill (snowy during winter) on 1300 South.
-- Emerson is the only school in the district with two aftercare programs within .5 miles of walking distance from the school (Arte Primero Studios and St. John's CCDC Sugarhouse).
+- Emerson is the only school in the district with aftercare programs within .5 miles of walking distance from the school ([like Arte Primero Studios and St. John's CCDC Sugarhouse](https://resources.finalsite.net/images/v1621450917/slcschoolsorg/xyae2owyn1qmay2mws0s/Emersondaycares2021.pdf)).
 - Classes are able to have safe walking field trips around the community (Free Little Libraries, parks, post office, etc.).
 - The city is also [improving 1100 East](https://www.slc.gov/mystreet/2022/12/12/1100east/) near Emerson to “provide safety improvements, traffic calming features, and bicycle lanes along the corridor.”
 - Emerson is accessible via [UTA](https://www.rideuta.com/Fares-And-Passes/Pass-Programs/UTA-School-Pass-Programs/Salt-Lake-City-School-District) bus routes 209 and 220.